My Al Capone Museum | home

 I have been following this crime since 1987 at the same time as the subject of Al Capone.

-First off my deep appreciation for Mr. Randall Ellsworth who helped me get the private viewing.
-Thank-you Randall, you're a great human being.
+First off to Mr. Randall Ellsworth who helped me get the private viewing.
+Thank-you Randall!

 I want to thank the Sheriff of Berrien county Sheriff Paul Bailey who gave the okay.